Fisher–Tippett–Gnedenko theorem

-In statistics, the Fisher–Tippett–Gnedenko theorem (also the Fisher–Tippett theorem or the extreme value theorem) is a general result in extreme value theory regarding asymptotic distribution of extreme order statistics.
+In mathematical statistics, the Fisher–Tippett–Gnedenko theorem (also the Fisher–Tippett theorem or the extreme value theorem) is a general result in extreme value theory regarding asymptotic distribution of extreme order statistics.
 The maximum of a sample of iid random variables after proper renormalization can only converge in distribution to one of three possible distribution families: the Gumbel distribution, the Fréchet distribution, or the Weibull distribution.
 Credit for the extreme value theorem and its convergence details are given to Fréchet (1927), Fisher and Tippett (1928), von Mises (1936), and Gnedenko (1943).

 The role of the extremal types theorem for maxima is similar to that of central limit theorem for averages, except that the central limit theorem applies to the average of a sample from any distribution with finite variance, while the Fisher–Tippet–Gnedenko theorem only states that if the distribution of a normalized maximum converges, then the limit has to be one of a particular class of distributions.
 It does not state that the distribution of the normalized maximum does converge.

+A formal statement can be found in the Chapman & Hall/CRC Handbook of Statistics of Extremes.